jonasbergqvist/BrilliantCut/README.md

 # BrilliantCut
-BrilliantCut FacetFilter is a private project, mainly developed on the green tube in Stockholm between 06.35-07.00 in the morning.
+BrilliantCut is a private project, mainly developed on the green tube in Stockholm between 06.35-07.00 in the morning.
 The code has been created to show how nice EPiServer Commerce and EPiServer Find fit together, but anyone that wants to use this project in a site are more than welcome to do so.
 Anyone is also welcome to contribute to this project.

 What is BrilliantCut?